Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos: Governor of Madras

 Map of Chennai City showing the Buckingham Canal.
 The Canal connects the Coovum and Adayar rivers.

 When the Conservative Party was re-elected to power in the United Kingdom in 1874 and Disraeli became the Prime Minister once again, Buckingham was appointed Governor of the Madras Presidency, British India.
 Buckingham moved to Madras and took his seat on 23 November 1875.

+On 28 June 1876, as Richard Plantagenet Campbell, he was appointed an Extra Knight Grand Commander of the Most Exalted Order of the Star of India.

 Buckingham served as the governor of Madras from 1875 to 1880.
 His tenure was plagued by deteriorating socio-economic and health conditions.
 In 1876, the Great Famine of 1876–78 broke out in Madras Presidency.
 By August 1877, the famine had spread all over the Presidency and over 18 million people were affected.
 To make matters worse, the rains failed in parts of Madras and Mysore.
 Large quantities of grain were shipped from Bengal to Madras port, and through his efforts, famine relief was distributed to 839,000 people in the Madras districts, besides 160,000 in the Bombay Districts and 151,000 in the Mysore districts.